 - Standing with even weight on the feet, or weight very slightly forward into the toes.
 Big toes should touch, heels are slightly apart.

 - Keep the tailbone tucked under, allow the spine to bend forward.
-Tuck the chin
+Tuck the chin gently in towards the chest, lengthen the back of the neck.

 - Gently work the palms towards the floor, fingertips in line with the heels.
 Relax and breathe.